codefog/contao-events_subscriptions/docs/04-backend.md

 ### Export subscriptions

-The subscriptions of each event can be exported to the CSV file.
+The subscriptions of each event can be exported to the CSV or Excel file.
 Fore more information on how to alter the exported data please check the [Developers](08-developers.md) section.

+> To export data in Excel format you have to install the [phpoffice/phpspreadsheet](https://packagist.org/packages/phpoffice/phpspreadsheet) package.

 ![](images/backend-subscriptions-export.png)